crowdagger/crowbook/guide/config.md

-Note that these options have a type, which in most case should be pretty straightforward (a boolean can be `true` or `false`, an integer must be composed by a number, a string is, well, any string).
+Note that these options have a type, which in most case should be pretty straightforward (a boolean can be `true` or `false`, an integer must be composed by a number, a string is, well, any string (note that you might need to use quotes if it includes some characters that may lead the YAML parser to read it as an array, an integer or a list), and a list of strings is a list containing only strings).
 The `path` type might puzzle you a bit, but it's equivalent to a string, except Crowbook will consider it relatively to the book file.
 The `template path` type is just the `path` of a template.
 Metadata are just strings.